-What we are doing to help protect our patients and staff:
+How we protect our dental patients and staff:

-Checking patient temperature with a touchless forehead scan thermometer for fever <100.4°F
+- Check patient temperature with a touch-less forehead scan thermometer for fever <100.4°F

-Removal of magazines and children’s toys in the waiting areas since those items are difficult to clean and disinfect
+- We’ve removed magazines and children’s toys from our waiting areas since those items are difficult to clean and disinfect

 Friendly Smiles Dental utilizes ADA recommended masks, goggles, and face shields to protect patients and staff.

 Additionally and as a total voluntary measure, Friendly Smiles Dental has installed several extraoral high-velocity chairside suction units.
 This state of the art equipment with its HEPA filtration is placed right by the patient’s mouth to capture biological aerosol and moisture droplets produced during dental procedures.

 Questions we ask when making your appointment and again when you are in the office:

 - Do you have a fever or have you felt hot or feverish in the past 14-21 days?